shinoburc/myd-3.4-plus/README.md

 myd-3.4-plus is a few extension of MyD.

-**MyD's X Window Selection FEATURE is very very useful.
+  MyD's X Window Selection FEATURE is very very useful.
-  But in not in X Window environment that FEATURE is not work and still require X Window libraries.
+  But not in X Window environment that FEATURE is not work and still require X Window libraries.
   So, myd-3.4-plus provide configure option that disable X Window FEATURE.

-**myd-3.4-plus provide '-1' command line option.
+  myd-3.4-plus provide '-1' command line option.
   execute "$ myd -1" that will output a line and exit.
   This option is useful for output dictionaly result every command prompt.